 On the other hand, you have a customer that has renewed its membership for the second time now.

-Now, you decide to launch a drip push campaigns for these two users.
-Ofcourse, it takes no Einstein to say that these two will require different kinds of content.
+Now, you decide to launch a drip push campaign for these two users.
+Of course, it takes no Einstein to say that these two will require different kinds of content.
 If you are sending the same message to both of them, then, either way, you are consciously driving at least one of them (or worse, both of them) away from your brand.
 Let’s put it like this: You are almost handing over your leads/customers to your immediate competitors.